The Time of the Dark

 The Time of the Dark is a novel by Barbara Hambly published in 1982.
-It is the first volume of The Darwath Trilogy.
+It is the first volume of the Darwath Trilogy.

-Plot summary
+Plot

 The Time of the Dark is the first of a three-part series of novels set in Darwath, a mystical realm located near to ours across the Void.
 In this novel, the wizard Ingold Inglorion recruits two people from our world – Rudy Solis and Gil Patterson – to help him in his battles against the Dark, a powerful race bent on destroying or enslaving all of mankind.